Mid-America Council: Camp Cedars

 The Mid-America Council's summer camp is located at Camp Cedars, located on the Covered Wagon Scout Reservation (CWSR) near the village of Cedar Bluffs in Saunders County, Nebraska.
 Perched on a bluff above the Platte River, the camp has 700 acre of deciduous woods, prairie, and river bottoms.
 Facilities include a heated outdoor pool, shower houses, the Thomas Equestrian Center, an air-conditioned dining hall seating over 500 and an amphitheater with seating for over 1,000 audience members, as well as four renovated, air-conditioned cabins and three air-conditioned lodges.
-Cedars features an extensive Challenging Outdoor Program Experience, or COPE, course a zip line, a 60 ft tall rappelling tower and climbing walls.
+Cedars features an extensive Challenging Outdoor Program Experience (COPE) course a zip line, a 60 ft tall rappelling tower and climbing walls.
 There is also a shooting sports facility, a nature center, and an equestrian center.
 Twelve campsites provide 264 permanent tent platforms, including a wheelchair-accessible campsite, for Scouts and leaders.